 - The dictionary is limited, only a subset of the complete one.

 The screenshot image is divided in 16 sub-images, one for letter.
 For each one, the algorithm makes a fingerprint that summarises its informative content:

 - It analyses 81 points for each letter.

 - It builds a fingerprint as a binary number of 81 bits

 - A 0 represents a white zone (the background)

 - A 1 represents a black zone (the part of letter)

-With a little supervised training, I made a list
+By using this method, I did a little supervised training, building a list

-For this reason I realised a simple similarity function, that decides how much two fingerprints are similar to each other.
-The algorithm works as the following:
+To solve this problem I realised a simple similarity function that decides how much two fingerprints are similar to each other:

 - It analyses all the bits in the fingerprints.